Consolidated Appropriations Act: Changes to the Employee Retention Tax Credit

 - The business was subject to a mandatory shutdown (including partial shutdowns).

-If they have under 100 employees, the ERC is more advantageous.
-Employers with over 100 employees only get the credit for wages paid to employees NOT working.
-Those with 100 or fewer employees get to take the credit on all wages paid.
+If they have under 100 employees in 2019, the ERC is more advantageous.
+Employers with over 100 employees in 2019 only get the credit for wages paid to employees NOT working.
+Those with 100 or fewer employees in 2019 get to take the credit on all wages paid.
 Those employers who qualify under the gross receipts threshold will continue to qualify each quarter until the quarter after gross receipts exceed 80% of the 2019 amounts.

 Below is a summary of the benefits for each section for each year.